Background Image: Graham Caldwell’s “Compound Eye” (2008, Arsenal Art Gallery). Original Photo: Anne Dagenais. Edits

 Neo and his rebel friends fought the machines in the real world, but also in the digital Matrix that had previously enslaved them.
 They used the virtual world consciously, for their own ends.
 We can too.

 They also persisted, drawing strength from each other when things looked bleak.
 It was worth fighting together, even if they might lose.
 Not everyone felt this way, of course.
 The movie has Cipher, a character who betrays the rebels because he has concluded, having seen and experienced the truth, that “ignorance is bliss.”
 For Cipher the material comforts of the Matrix are so obviously better than the difficulty and deprivation of rebel life.
 Unlike the rebels who persist – and win – Cipher is not able to find meaning in knowing the truth and in fighting together.

 You’ll notice something else, if you pay close attention to the Matrix films – films, yes, plural.
 I know, I know, the sequels are deeply flawed and largely unworthy of the original.
 But here’s what you can notice, if you can sit through them and pay attention.

 It’s not the heroes’ ability to punch really hard or jump really high that saves them.
 At the crucial turning points, they were able to love and to trust and to put their hope in each other, when machines found this illogical and impossible to imagine.
 That is what saved them.

 The Matrix ends with a scene where Neo says, “I don’t know the future, I didn’t come here to tell you how this is going to end, I came here to tell you how it begins.”

-He concludes, “I’m going to show [these people] a world without rules and controls, without borders and boundaries, a world where anything is possible.”
+He concludes, “I’m going to show [people] a world without rules and controls, without borders and boundaries, a world where anything is possible.”
 As Neo flies away and the credits roll, the band Rage Against the Machine builds to a climax where they scream “Wake Up!”